 Incubate at 37 degrees Celsius for 5 to 10 minutes [1], then mix thoroughly with a 1 milliliter pipette to disrupt the organoids so that they are completely dissociated into single cells or small fragments [2].

-Talent incubating the plate.
+Talent incubating the tube.

 Talent mixing the suspension to disrupt the organoids using pipette.